New 42 day free trial

 USPS API example - output of validated address

 Having an API that validates the address is the easy part.
 It is just a simple matching game.
 Address standardization is more complicated.
 An API that can identify a Jabba the Hut caliber address and match it with the Princess Leia version is worth its weight in Galactic credits.
 A flexible and forgiving address standardization API plays a pivotal role in address data quality.
-Most address validation APIs include some form of standardization.
-This is why the USPS address verification API is commonly referred to as the USPS address standardization API.
+Most address validation tools include some form of standardization.
+At least, any worth their salt should.

 USPS API metadata output example

-USPS API price & limitations
+USPS address validation API price & limitations

 Regarding terms of use, the USPS web tools user guide states:

-The Address Validation APIs can be used in conjunction with USPS SHIPPING OR MAILING SERVICES ONLY.
+"The Address Validation APIs can be used in conjunction with USPS SHIPPING OR MAILING SERVICES ONLY.
 The Address API must only be used on an individual transactional basis, i.e. not batch processing or cleansing of a database, but as a customer enters the information into a form on a website.

 Failure to comply with these terms and conditions can result in termination of USPS API access without prior notice.”